Charge: Shawkan is charged with weapons possession, illegal assembly, murder, and attempted murder

-Security forces first detained Shawkan while he was covering clashes between Egyptian security forces and supporters of ousted President Mohamed Morsi during the dispersal of the pro-Morsi sit-in at Raba'a Al-Adawiya in Cairo, according to news reports.
-He was initially held in a Cairo stadium with other protesters and foreign correspondents who were released the same day.
+Mahmoud Abou Zeid, an Egyptian freelance photographer known as Shawkan, was detained while covering clashes between Egyptian security forces and supporters of ousted President Mohamed Morsi during the dispersal of the pro-Morsi sit-in at Raba’a Al-Adawiya in Cairo, according to news reports.

 Shawkan contributed to the U.K.-based citizen journalism site and photo agency Demotix and the digital media company Corbis.
 After his detention, Demotix sent a letter to the Egyptian authorities confirming that Shawkan had been covering the clashes for the agency, the photographer’s brother, Mohamed Abou Zeid, told CPJ.

-In September 2013, the Egyptian general prosecutor's office extended the journalist's pretrial detention, Mohamed, his brother, told CPJ.
-Mohamed told CPJ in 2014 that Shawkan’s lawyer and the legal team at the Arab Network for Human Rights Information had appealed for his release.
+In September 2013, the Egyptian general prosecutor’s office extended the journalist’s pre-trial detention, his brother told CPJ.
+Mohamed Abou Zeid told CPJ in 2014 that his brother’s lawyer and the legal team at the Arab Network for Human Rights Information had appealed for his release.
 The appeal was denied.

 In September 2015, after more than two years of pretrial detention, Shawkan’s case was referred to a Cairo criminal court for trial.
 The photographer was charged with weapons possession, illegal assembly, murder, and attempted murder, according to court documents.
-The trial was ongoing in late 2017, and included more than 700 defendants.
-Between his 2013 arrest and October 2017, the journalist has had 64 court hearings, including 19 in 2017, according to Journalism Against Torture.
-His brother told CPJ that scheduled hearings were regularly postponed.
+The trial was ongoing in mid 2017, and included more than 700 defendants.

 During a trial session on October 8, 2016, the prosecution aired footage of anti-government protests in 2011 and 2012 as evidence against the defendants, Shawkan’s lawyer, Taher Abou Nasr, told CPJ.
 None of the footage shown was of the Raba’a sit-in where Shawkan was arrested.

-He was diagnosed with Hepatitis C and his health has deteriorated in prison, the journalist's family told CPJ.
+Shawkan is being held at Tora Prison.
+He has been diagnosed with Hepatitis C and his health has deteriorated in prison, the journalist’s family told CPJ.

-The journalist was a recipient of CPJ's International Press Freedom Award in 2016
+The journalist was a recipient of CPJ’s International Press Freedom Awards in 2016.